atk4/data/docs/design.rst

 Unique Features of Persistence Layer
 ------------------------------------
-More often than not, your application is designed and built with a specific persistence layer in mind.
+More often thannot, your application is designed and built with a specific persistence layer in mind.
 If you are using SQL database, you want to